ibm-cloud-docs/blockchain-sw-252/console-ocp-about.md

 ### Fabric Component Support
 {: #fabric-component-support}

+Support for Hyperledger Fabric **v1.4 is now deprecated**, and support for Fabric v1.4 will be removed from  {{site.data.keyword.blockchainfull_notm}} Platform on March 31, 2023.
+Users should therefore [upgrade to Fabric v2.2](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-govern-components#ibp-console-govern-components-upgrade) as soon as possible.
+Your applications may  require changes as a result of upgrading to v2.2, so please plan for appropriate testing.
+Note that Fabric v1.4 has not been supported by the Hyperledger community since April of 2021.
+In addition, Fabric v1.4 uses Golang v1.14, which is no longer receiving security updates from the Golang community.
+{: important}

 The following support levels are provided for Hyperledger Fabric v1.4.12 (Deprecated), v2.2.4, v2.2.5, and Fabric CA v1.5.0 and v1.5.2.